snswrld/nueve4/PREMIUM_FEATURES.md

-# Neve Theme - Premium Features Enabled
+# Nueve4 Theme - Premium Features Enabled

-This document outlines all the premium features that have been enabled and added to the Neve WordPress theme.
+This document outlines all the premium features that have been enabled and added to the Nueve4 WordPress theme.

 ## 🚀 Overview

-The Neve theme has been enhanced with comprehensive premium features that were previously locked behind paywalls.
+The Nueve4 theme has been enhanced with comprehensive premium features that were previously locked behind paywalls.
 All premium functionality is now available, plus additional custom features have been added.

 ## ✨ Premium Features Enabled